api2cart/kotlin-sdk/docs/CartApi.md

 //import org.openapitools.client.models.*

 val apiInstance = CartApi()
-val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
+val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities
+val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-val storeId : kotlin.String = 1 // kotlin.String | Store Id
+val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val storeId : kotlin.String = 1 // kotlin.String | Store Id
+val responseFields : kotlin.String = {pagination,result{gift_card{id,code,amount,status}}} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val params : kotlin.String = id,model,price,images // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
-val responseFields : kotlin.String = {pagination,result{gift_card{id,code,amount,status}}} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val exclude : kotlin.String = false // kotlin.String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all try {
-    val result : ModelResponseCartGiftCardList = apiInstance.cartGiftcardList(pageCursor, start, count, storeId, params, responseFields, exclude) println(result)
+    val result : ModelResponseCartGiftCardList = apiInstance.cartGiftcardList(start, count, pageCursor, storeId, responseFields, params, exclude) println(result)
 } catch (e: ClientException) {
     println("4xx response calling CartApi#cartGiftcardList")